vistadataproject/nodeVISTA/docup/README.md

 # From OSEHRA to nodeVISTA Container

-__2 Stage One Outstanding__: 1. need to test the final 'nodevista addition' script, 2. pm2 supprting restart
+__2 Stage One Outstanding__: 1. fix PM2 (right now still need to manually restart FMQL with _pm2 start fmqlServer.js and 2. need to test the final 'nodevista addition' script

 Start with the git [docker-vista](https://github.com/OSEHRA/docker-vista) ...